The EU Common Agricultural Policy

 What needs to change

-The reform process of the next CAP (2027 – 2031) is about to start and will be one of the biggest responsibilities of the new EU government after the parliament elections in June 2024.
+The reform process of the next CAP (2027 – 2031) is soon starting and will be one of the biggest responsibilities of the EU government.
 The next CAP needs to undergo a major overhaul to regain legitimacy as a public budget.
 Therefore, it is essential to shift from blind financial support to a ‘public money for public goods’ approach.
 This involves abandoning uncoupled subsidies and integrating the CAP into a broader strategy for sustainable and fair agri-food systems.
 The future CAP must address ecological, social, and economic challenges, focusing on environmental protection, climate crisis mitigation, and supporting farmers in transitioning to ecologically sustainable practices.
-As Good Food Good Farming, we will campaign for a CAP that commits to food sovereignty, environmental protection, climate action, biodiversity restoration and farmers´ livelihoods!
+As Good Food Good Farming, we are campaigning and advocating for a CAP that commits to food sovereignty, environmental protection, climate action, biodiversity restoration and farmers´ livelihoods!

 Together with our partners across Europe, Good Food Good Farming campaigns for a CAP post-27 that: